Asymptotic Lattices, Good Labellings, and the Rotation Number for Quantum Integrable Systems: The Classical Rotation Number

 \section{The Classical Rotation Number}

+In this section, we first recall the notion of rotation number for integrable Hamiltonian systems of any dimension.
+A general discussion for $n=2$ can also be found in~\cite{bolsinov-fomenko-book}.
+Then, we show the relationship between the globalized version of rotation numbers with Hamiltonian monodromy (Section~\ref{sec:monodromy}).
+Finally, we explain how the usual rotation number (which is an angle) fits within the framework of semitoric systems when $n=2$ (Section~\ref{sec:semitoric-case}).

-We first recall the notion of rotation number for integrable Hamiltonian systems.
-A general discussion can also be found in~\cite{bolsinov-fomenko-book}.
-Let $H$ be a two-degree of freedom completely integrable Hamiltonian on a four-dimensional symplectic manifold $M$: there exists a smooth function $f$ on $M$ such that $\{f,H\}=0$ and the differentials $df$ and $dH$ are almost everywhere independent.
-From the dynamical viewpoint, the Hamiltonian $H$ defines a dynamical system through its Hamiltonian vector field $\ham{H}$, and the function $f$ is a constant of motion.
-On the geometric side, we have a foliation of the phase space $M$ by (possibly singular) Lagrangian leaves given by the common level sets of $H$ and $f$.
+Let $H$ be a completely integrable Hamiltonian on a symplectic manifold $M$ of dimension $2n$: there exists smooth functions $f_1,\dots, f_{n-1}$ on $M$ such that, letting $f_n:=H$, then for all $j$ and $k$, $\{f_j, f_k\}=0$ and the differentials $df_1,\dots, df_n$ are almost everywhere independent.
+From the dynamical viewpoint, the Hamiltonian $H$ defines a dynamical system through its Hamiltonian vector field $\ham{H}$, and the functions $f_j$ are constants of motion.
+On the geometric side, we have a foliation of the phase space $M$ by (possibly singular) Lagrangian leaves given by the common level sets of the map $F=(f_1,\dots, f_n)$.